GammaTauAI/leetcode-hard-gym/README.md

 ### Environment Variables

 - `LEETCODE_SESSION`: This environment variable must be set for the script to run.
 Please refer to the Setup section for instructions on how to obtain your session cookie.
+- `LEETCODE_CSRF_TOKEN`: This environment variable must be set for the script to run.
+Please refer to the Setup section for instructions on how to obtain your csrf token.
 - `OPENAI_API_KEY`: This environment variable is required if the `--extract_test_cases` option is used.
 Please refer to the OpenAI API documentation for instructions on how to obtain your API key.

 ### Dependencies